 - Beware if the package states the food supports "all lifestages."
 The product likely contains excessive levels of some nutrients necessary for the most demanding lifestage, which is growth.
 For example, it might contain higher levels of protein and calcium for kittens, but those levels are inappropriate for an adult or senior cat.

-As a cat owner, you should know that nutritional excesses can be as harmful and are more common than nutritional deficiencies.
-Download a PDF of How to Read a Pet Food Label to print and take with you to the store.
+As a cat parent, you should know that nutritional excesses can be as harmful and are more common than nutritional deficiencies.

 Manufacturer's Toll-free Number